liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

    Segment form so that administrators can set a value for that specific user segment.

 Excellent!
-You've created and deployed a fully functional rule.
+You've inspected and deployed a fully functional rule.

 Here are some things to consider as you implement and deploy rules: